Why choose Paris for a Pre-Wedding shoot?

 The Palais Garnier or Opéra building provides a beautiful, opulent background with intricate stone and inside, fabulous painted ceilings and chandelier lighting.
 If you have the time it’s worth considering a very low-key shoot inside, although you may have to pay for a guided tour.

-I very rarely take photos at the Arc de Triomphe because it’s generally too crowded, although it is a possibility for an extended shoot so I can juggle the time we visit.
+I very rarely take photos at the Arc de Triomphe because it’s generally too crowded, although it is a possibility for an extended shoot when I can juggle the time we visit.
 Instead, as we’re usually visiting the Louvre nearby, I like to include the smaller Arc de Triomphe du Carrousel, which is also unmistakeably Napoleonic and Parisian, and actually offers a better atmosphere and proportions for photographs.

 6. Cafe Culture